 There are huge numbers of injection molding providers.
 Why should you choose us as your injection molding supplier?
 Here are the top 3 reasons:

 1. Experienced Engineers

-Our molding engineers have rich experience after handling thousands of projects, whatever parts they come across, they can get the right parameters immediately.
+Our injection molding engineers have rich experience after handling thousands of projects; whichever parts they come across, they can get the correct parameters immediately.

 2. Advanced Facilities

 We can make the most precise moldings using imported and top-brand local injection molding machines.

 Aside from our in-house facilities, we have built up strong networks with our partners.
 Full fleets of metal and plastic injection molding machines, from 10 to 1000 tons are ready for your orders without delay.